loafey/master-thesis/Thesis/2.0. Background/CPS.typ

 )

-A natural question that comes to mind is why we want continuation-passing style?
+A natural question is: what are the advantages of using continuation-passing style?
 An immediate benefit of CPS is that every function call is a tail call, which ensures that tail call optimization (see @CompilingCompilationTarget) is always possible.
 Another benefit of CPS is that the order of evaluation is made explicit by the syntax.
 If we consider the following program written in normal